noamgariani11/Mock-Report/MockReport.md

 We used ... devide to look at the hard drive of the laptop.

+Most volatile stuff collected first.

 # Significance of Findings

+can help get others in the market - implicates leader and sysadmins

 # Conclusion

+possible impact

 # Acknowledgements